matthewborlongan/build-bicycle/README.md

 To run this program, enter the project root directory and run "php bin/console app:build-bike"

 Then simply follow the prompts.
 If the code is having issue, you may need to run "composer install" or run "symfony check:requirements" for any missing dependencies.

+If composer install returns an error try running "php bin/console app:build-bike" anyway.
+The dependencies still should be resolved.